 In March 2022, Alnylam Pharmaceuticals, Inc., or Alnylam, filed a lawsuit against Pfizer and Pharmacia & Upjohn Co.
-LLC in the U.S. District Court for the District of Delaware alleging that an existing patent owned by Alnylam, U.S. Patent No. 11,246,933, or the '933 Patent, is infringed by the cationic lipid used in COMIRNATY, and seeking monetary relief.
+LLC in the U.S. District Court for the District of Delaware alleging that an existing patent owned by Alnylam, U.S. Patent No. 11,246,933, or the '933 Patent, is infringed by the cationic lipid used in COMIRNATY, and seeking monetary relief, which is not specified in their filings.
 We filed a counterclaim to become party to the Alnylam proceeding, and in June 2022, Alnylam added to its claims allegations that we induced infringement of the '933 Patent.
 Additionally, in July 2022, Alnylam filed a lawsuit against us, our wholly owned subsidiary, BioNTech Manufacturing GmbH, Pfizer, and Pharmacia & Upjohn Co.
 LLC in the U.S. District Court for the District of Delaware alleging that we also induced infringement of a newly issued patent, U.S. Patent No. 11,382,979, or the '979 Patent, which is a continuation of the '933 Patent.

 We believe we have strong defenses against the allegations claimed relative to each of the patents and intend to vigorously defend ourselves in the proceedings mentioned above.
-However, we are in the early stages of conducting an analysis of Alnylam's claims, which is ongoing and complex, and we believe the outcome of the suit remains substantially uncertain.
-Thus, we believe the probability of a loss, if any, being sustained by us and the estimate of the amount of any possible loss to us remains difficult to ascertain.
+However, our analysis of Alnylam's claims is ongoing and complex, and we believe the outcome of the suit remains substantially uncertain.
+In light of the foregoing, as well as discussions with our outside counsel, we believe the probability of a loss, if any, being sustained by us and the estimate of the amount of any possible loss to us remains difficult to ascertain.
+As a result, we have determined that this matter represents a contingency at this time.
+However, it is currently impractical for us to estimate with sufficient reliability the respective contingent liabilities.